 In 2014, the US Food and Drug Administration approved ceftolozane-tazobactam, a novel intravenous cephalosporin-beta-lactamase inhibitor combination.
-The combination has broad-spectrum in vitro activity against aerobic and aerobic gram-negative rods, including Pseudomonas aeruginosa and most extended-spectrum-beta-lactamase-producing gram negative organisms.
+The combination has broad-spectrum in vitro activity against aerobic and anaerobic gram-negative rods, including Pseudomonas aeruginosa and most extended-spectrum-beta-lactamase-producing gram negative organisms.
 In as yet unpublished clinical trials, clinical cure rates with ceftolozane/tazobactam alone or in combination with metronidazole were similar to those with comparator antibiotics for complicated urinary tract and intra-abdominal infections [1,2].
 Efficacy of ceftolozane-tazobactam may be attenuated in patients with renal impairment (estimated GFR <50 mL/min).
 (See "Combination beta-lactamase inhibitors, carbapenems, and monobactams", section on 'Ceftolozane-tazobactam'.)

 Trimethoprim-sulfamethoxazole and sudden death (December 2014)